yoga retreats in the peloponnese

 The Weight of Place: Practicing in the Oldest Landscape in Europe

 There are places in the world where the land itself seems to carry memory, where the accumulated weight of human presence over millennia creates a quality of atmosphere that enters the body before the mind has had time to process it.
-The Peloponnese is one of those places, and practicing yoga within it produces an experience that is qualitatively different from retreats held in locations with shallower histories.
+The Peloponnese is one of those places, and practising yoga within it produces an experience that is qualitatively different from retreats held in locations with shallower histories.
 The ruins of Mycenae, visible from the hills above the Argolid plain, were already ancient when Homer wrote about them.

 The physical landscape of the Peloponnese amplifies this effect rather than softening it.
 The Taygetos mountain range running down the spine of the Mani peninsula reaches peaks of over 2,400 metres and drops directly into the sea with a drama that rivals anything the Aegean islands offer, while the gentler landscapes of the Argolid and the olive groves of Messenia provide a counterpoint of pastoral calm that makes the region unusually varied for its size.
 A retreat that moves through this landscape — or simply sits within it, allowing the views to do what they do to the nervous system — finds that the Peloponnese is not a passive backdrop but an active participant in whatever the practice is trying to produce.
 The silence here is not the absence of sound.
 It is the presence of something older.